loadingio/lderror/README.md

  * new Error("custom message");
    - by default, id will be 0.

 valid ldError object contains a field 'name' with value 'ldError', and an id field with values listed in `src/lde.ls`.
-One can fetch the id from a valid ldError by accessing `id` field after verifying the `name` field, or use this handy function `ldError.id`:

-    ldError.id(input)

-It will return 0 for non-ldError objects or strings, and return corresponding id if input is a ldError object.

 ## Members